-Furnace filters should be changed every couple of months, depending on the model you use.
+Furnace filters must be exchanged every several months, depending on the kind you use.

-Unsure when you last replaced yours?
-Take it out and angle it toward the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last replaced yours?
+Pull it out and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a supple plastic tube.
 If it’s dirty, you can sanitize it by flowing diluted bleach through the tube to sanitize the line.
 Or you can get a new tube.